 Adoption of the latest version of mySAP ERP is gaining steam after a sluggish start.
-This momentum is rooted in many factors that have come together in recent months, according to Rod Masney,
+This momentum is rooted in many factors that have come together in recent months, according to Rod Masney, president of the Americas' SAP Users' Group (ASUG), in a recent interview.

 For example, at TechEd 2006, Shai Agassi, SAP's products and technology group president, said the company would not have a major new version of mySAP ERP until 2010.
 Until that time, the company will periodically release updated features in bunches called enhancement packages.